The Whiskey Porch

 4. Be alone outdoors and use ALL your senses.

-Again, this one is just so beneficial regardless of the social distancing that's become the norm now-a-days.
-The idea is to stop talking and venture into the great outdoors, maybe on a local hiking trail you haven't yet explored, alone.
+This one is just so beneficial and fairly unusual.
+Typically we head to outdoor adventures with friends, to share the experience.
+But here, the idea is to stop talking and venture into the great outdoors, maybe on a local hiking trail you haven't yet explored, alone.
 Why alone?
 Because it gives you the space and time and freedom to engage all your senses and truly be in the moment.

 See the trail, and the flowers.
 Smell the air and the trees.
 Hear the birds and the wind.
 Touch the seed pods on the tree and observe the detail.
 You get the idea.
 Okay, don't taste the berries unless you are positive it's safe.. just gotta say that.